mathmauney/SafetyCheck/README.md

 ## Installing SafetyCheck
 1. Add SafetyCheck to your workspace using the button above.
+2. The bot will make a channel, add youself and any co-workers who should be notified to this channel.

 ## Using SafetyCheck
 1. Start a check-in session by saying ```start``` in the channel the bot is installed in.